8 Ways to Label your Quilts – and why you should!

 Quilt Label Method 3: Fabric Pens

 You can actually make hand-written quilt labels.
-You can write directly onto a piece of fabric (or even the quilt backing) with a fine-tipped permanent marker.
+Write directly onto a piece of fabric (or even the quilt backing) with a fine-tipped permanent marker.

 quilt label ideas - pigma micron pens